cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 It's not good to be alone.
 For example, I'd like to know what you're doing.
 You use strange programs.
-Just colourful lyrics and stuff.
+Just colorful words and stuff.
 No movies, no Facebook.
 A friend of mine is doing the same thing.
 He's a hacker.
-Sure you know what hackers are?
+Sure, you know what hackers are?
 He's a real hacker!"

 Marlene: "Mohammed."